stefanofago73/FP_JAVA_CHATGPT/README.md

 # FP_JAVA_CHATGPT
-A set of examples of a hypothetical Functional Programming course, developed with ChatGPT... between an experiments and a joke
+A set of examples of a hypothetical Functional Programming course, developed with ChatGPT... between an experiment and a joke

 ## WHAT INSIDE